Looking for an efficient way to convert your images to WebP and…

 Once you’ve done that, go to Settings → Imagify to configure your optimization settings in your WordPress dashboard.

-If you want to save space on your server, you should also uncheck the box to Backup original images.
-This will delete the original unoptimized image and only keep the optimized version to save space.
+To save space on your server, you should uncheck the box to Backup original images.
+This will delete the original unoptimized image and keep the optimized version to save space.
 Just make sure you’re still storing a copy of the original image somewhere else if needed (like your local computer):

 If you scroll down in the settings area, you’ll find the Resize larger images setting, which lets you automatically resize large images to a certain max dimension.
 Again, for zero drop in quality, you’ll typically want to set this to be around double the dimensions you’ll be using the images.
 You can also disable this feature by unchecking the box if needed:

-Now, Imagify will automatically optimize images as you upload them to your site.
-Because you unchecked the Backup original images box, it will also automatically delete the original unoptimized version to save space on your server.
+Imagify will automatically optimize images with Smart Compression as you upload them to your site.
+Because you unchecked the Backup original images box, it will automatically delete the original unoptimized version to save space on your server.
 Again, if using this approach, we highly recommend storing copies of the original images on your local computer so that you still have them if needed.

 To optimize some or all of the existing images on your site, you can go to Media → Bulk Optimization:

-If you’re not using WordPress, you can also find cloud-based tools that let you reduce the size of your images by compressing and/or resizing them.
+If you’re not using WordPress, you can also find cloud-based tools that let you lower the size of your images by compressing and/or resizing them.

 The fastest option is to use the Imagify web app, which lets you resize and compress images in one step if you register for an account.
 Just as with the WordPress plugin, you can optimize 20 MB of images per month for free, and paid plans start at just $4.99 per month after that: